Wall Street Edges Higher As Dealers Await Trade Agreement - UrduPoint

 Wall Street Edges Higher As Dealers Await Trade Agreement

-After closing Monday at record highs, Wall Street's main indices inched higher Tuesday as Chinese and US officials continue to drip feed markets information about talks to resolve their trade war.
+After closing Monday at record highs, Wall Street's main indices inched higher Tuesday to another round of records as Chinese and US officials continued to feed markets information about talks to resolve their trade war.

 On Tuesday, Chinese Vice Premier Liu He spoke by phone to US Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin, state media said.